szubing/MyCV-academic/content/home/accomplishments.md

 - certificate_url: ""
   date_end: "2018-06-30"
   date_start: "2017-09-01"
-  description: Only 256 graduate students award in guangdong province in the year 2018.
+  description: Only 256 graduate students award in Guangdong province in the year 2018.
   organization: Department of Education of Guangdong Province
   organization_url: http://edu.gd.gov.cn/
   title: Outstanding Students of Guangdong Province for the 2017-2018 academic year (Graduate level)